FlorianHandke/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.trumpf.com"

 # Short bio (displayed in user profile at end of posts)
-bio: Investigating the interesting.
+bio: What is there to discover?

 interests:
-- Artificial Intelligence
 - Predictive Analytics
 - Time series forecasting
+- Visualization

 education:
   courses: